 or 混沌の海よ たゆたいし存在 (Konton no umi yo, tayutaishi mono/sonzai) ~ O Sea of Chaos, drifting one

 There are two versions of this line.
 The first is used in the unperfected spell, originally crafted before Lina knew what she was dealing with.
-After further investigation into the nature of the entity the spell invokes, she perfects it, but while the perfected version is more powerful, it's also, if anything, even more difficult to control, which isn't quite what she was going for.
+After further investigation into the nature of the entity the spell invokes, she refines it, but while the perfected version is more powerful, it's also, if anything, even more difficult to control, which isn't quite what she was going for.

 金色なりし闇の王 (Konjiki narishi yami no ou) ~ Golden sovereign of darkness

-金色 is straightforward (even if the usual pronunciation is kin'iro rather than konjiki), though note that it refers to a golden color, not to the metal itself. なりし is the past-tense pre-noun form of the にある used with classical adjectives of this type, and would just be な (or だった, though the past tense seems to be more a grammatical artifact than anything truly meaningful) in the modern language.
+金色 is straightforward (even if the usual pronunciation is kin'iro rather than konjiki), though note that it refers to a golden color, not to gold the metal. なりし is the past-tense pre-noun form of the にある used with classical adjectives of this type, and would just be な (or だった, though the past tense seems to be more a grammatical artifact than anything truly meaningful) in the modern language.

 我 ここに汝に願う (Ware koko ni nanji ni negau) ~ I hereby implore of thee